zannloo/tp/docs/UserGuide.md

 <box type="info">

   If `[SPECIFIED_PATH]` is not provided, the `ls` command will show the list of children in the current directory.
+  Current directory must be a root or group directory.

 </box>